krkn-chaos/cerberus/README.md

         Friday:
         Saturday:
         Sunday:
-    slack_team_alias:                                    # The slack team alias to be tagged while reporting failures in the slack channel when no cop is assigned
+    slack_team_alias:                                    # The slack team alias to be tagged while reporting failures in the slack channel when no watcher is assigned

     custom_checks:                                       # Relative paths of files conataining additional user defined checks
         -   custom_checks/custom_check_sample.py